SteffieShajin/VANET/README.md

 # Rest API file

 The RestAPI.cc file contains the functions for different transactions in the Blockchain network which includes vehicle generation, assigning public & private keys, and malicious/attacker vehicles generation.

+# Simulation Tools Used

+   •	OMNET++ 5.3 - Objective modular Network Testbed is a network simulator

+   •	SUMO 0.32.0 - Simulation of Urban Mobility is an open-source framework

+   •	Veins 4.7.1 - Open-source framework that connects both the OMNET++ and SUMO

+   •	Hyperledger Composer - Framework to develop Blockchain applications